Abhinaba925/TravelBuddy/README.md

 * **Actionable Suggestions**: Integrates "Ride with Uber" and "Book on EaseMyTrip" buttons for locations and accommodations, making the plan instantly usable.
 * **PDF Export**: Allows users to download their complete itinerary as a PDF, with full support for vernacular language characters.

-[GIF of the interactive map filtering by day]

 ---